-Why Choose Saint Rose for Biology?
+Why Choose Saint Rose for a Bachelor's Degree in Biology?

-The Biology curriculum at Saint Rose provides a thorough grounding in modern biology from the molecular to the organism level.
+For students looking to major in biology the Bachelor of Science in Biology curriculum at Saint Rose provides a thorough grounding in modern biology from the molecular to the organism level.

 Students are prepared for laboratory work, research, teaching, medical school, veterinary school, allied health professions such as physical therapist or physician’s assistant, or graduate study.
 After completing introductory courses, students choose one of two tracks.
 A concentration in Cell and Molecular Biology prepares students for careers or graduate study in medical-related fields, biochemistry, molecular and cell biology, microbiology, genetics, animal biology, and other areas.
 The Ecology/Environmental Science concentration offers students a more field-oriented degree that emphasizes how organisms interact with their environment.